Anne Krafft

 Anne Krafft (born 3 April 1957 in Oslo, Norway) is an artist, producing oil and acrylic paintings, graphic arts, drawings, ceramics, glass and digital photography.
-Formal education was received in Trondheim, Norway at the Trondheim Academy of Fine Art(Kunstakademiet i Trondheim) in 1977–81.
+Formal education was received in Trondheim, Norway at the Trondheim Academy of Fine Art (Kunstakademiet i Trondheim) in 1977–81.

 Biography

 During the 80s, Krafft was a significant artist and drew a lot of attention with her simplified, almost primitive expressions.
 She used elements from expressionism mixed with art-deco from the 20s and post-modernism.
 Typical for young artists that manifested on the 80s, was the non-binding application of elements from different eras of the art history.
-Despite of few reprints, her graphics works was well noticed and is approved as a distinctive element in the art from colors.
+Despite few reprints, her graphics works were well noticed and approved as a distinctive element in the art from colors.